There's rule in drafting: if something is different, call it something different.

 Speakers have time to develop their themes and are not restricted to a short paper.
 We don't cram the programme with so many presentations that they can do little beyond an overview.
 Our focus is always on risk and prevention first and compliance second.

 We don't allow commercial presentations as papers: we do allow short presentations between speakers.
+But we don't neglect sponsors: in fact, they get enhanced facilities to provide more face time with interested parties in informal, interactive, workshops.

 We are deliberately low tech and we organise the event to encourage on- and off-platform discussion and debate between delegates and speakers.
 We encourage our speakers to remain throughout the Forum so as to provide cross-fertilisation between presentations.